 I’d been taking herbs for a while and knew what I wanted to feel from their chemical and nutrient matrix, and most were good, but I also knew the energetic signature I wanted to be feeling, and the more subtle experience of feeling the herbs enter passages of Qi when consumed.

 I learnt a lot about my body at that time, as my intent for finding the best source gave me some unique (for me) fire.
 I verified what I suspected right away; lab grown herbs are dramatically inferior.

-I’ve studied all the reasoning and explanations for why they’re ecological more sustainable and “cleaner,” but you know what?
+I’ve studied all the reasoning and explanations for why they’re ecologically more sustainable and “cleaner,” but you know what?
 From the level of effectiveness alone they were to me, crap.
 No way was I going to build a business around that kind of herb.
-It lacked romance, exposure to the elements and access to the lore of the land they come from (when grown in China), the Taoists.
+It lacked romance, exposure to the elements and access to the lore of the land they come from (when grown in China), the Daoist (Taoists).

 At this point, I also got to experience functional mushrooms that were grown on grain.

 I was amused that people who were advocating grass-fed meat and dairy (because we know grain is a shitty food for livestock, and probably isn't an ideal human food either), were growing their mushrooms on grain.

 When you’re tuned into the mushies and want the best possible experience and value for money (considering we’re not harvesting our own wild herbs but accessing a powdered form that can be taken while rocking life in everyday (#convenient), why would you accept this?